-The term ‘interview ‘ is dervied from latin language which means “see each other“.
+The term ‘interview ‘ is derived from the Latin language which means “see each other“.

-In general terms, interview is nothig but a formal meeting between a interviewer and and interviewing where questions are asked by former and answered by later.
+In general terms, the interview is nothing but a formal meeting between an interviewer and interviewee where questions are asked by former and answers are given by later.

 Interviewers have different styles and methods of interviewing.
 The main aim of the interviewer is to find out whether the candidate can act accordingly to different situations and circumstances.

 They try to extract the most information from the candidate so as to know the outcome of the interview.

 Following are the types of Interview methods widely used by the interviewers.

 Types of Interview Methods:

 Behavioural based interviews are based on the behaviour and the past experiences of the interviewer.
 It is also based on the past performance of the candidate.
 For such purposes, STAR based behavioural interviews are done.

 The STAR based behavioural interview questions consist of situations, task, action and result.
 These serve as a framework for describing different situations or tasks and defining the actions that you took and what the result obtained was.

 When stating such facts try to remember that the main purpose of such interviews is that they are trying to find an able leader who is optimistic, creative and a team player.